acristescu/OnlineGo/README.md

 To build and run the application from the source code, it is recommended to use [Android Studio](https://developer.android.com/studio/install).
 It automatically downloads the dependencies and build the project.

+You also need to generate a `google-services.json` file in order to build the application.
+You can follow [this guide](https://firebase.google.com/docs/android/setup).
+One generated you need to copy the file to `app/google-services.json`.

 ## Authors

 - Original author: [Alexandru Cristescu](acristescu@gmail.com)